springernature/frontend-package-manager/README.md

 #### Repository

-By providing a `package-manager.json` file in the **`toolkits`** folder of your repository.
+By providing a `package-manager.json` file at the root of the **`toolkits`** folder of your repository.
 Configuration options defined here will extend/override those in the default (with the exception of the `toolkitsDirectory` and `packagesDirectory` options), and are inherited by _all_ toolkits.

 #### Toolkit